csu-nvs/s23-syllabus/README.md

 ## Project Presentation

 We will have short final-project presentations during the final class period.
 Each presentation time slot will be about 6 minutes.
 Aim for **4-5 minutes** of presentation, and that will leave 1-2 minutes for questions.
 Please practice your talk to ensure that it falls in the 4-5 minute range, so that we can keep on schedule.
-Your presentations slides are due the week before the first presentation begins (see Schedule).
+Your presentations slides are due before the first presentation begins (see Schedule).
 Please upload your slides in PDF format to your project repository.

 In your talk, please be sure to cover each of the 4 elements on the project (Introduction, Examples, Approach, Evaluation).
 One detailed slide for each of these should be sufficient.

 ## Online Community and Communication

 **In Homework 1, you will be asked to introduce yourself to the instructor.
-This includes sending a passport-style photo of yourself to the instructor (or adding one on your Canvas profile).
+This includes sending a passport-style photo of yourself to the instructor.
 The photo must be clear, with your face un-obstructed.**
-If you are not comfortable providing a photo, then you will need to contact the instructor to set up a brief in-person meeting to introduce yourself.
+If you are not comfortable providing a photo, then you will need to contact the instructor to set up a brief appointment (either via Zoom or in-person) to introduce yourself.
 Failure to meet this requirement on Homework 1 will result in a 0 (zero) for the Participation component of the grade.